 The following naming conventions should be followed by users when creating geo-fabrics, collections and documents in C8.

-C8 will always start up with a default geofabric, named
+Macrometa will always start up with a default GeoFabrics, named

 - Fabric names must only consist of the letters